mrWheel/DSMRlogger2HTTP/README.md

 # DSMRlogger2HTTP
-This repository contains the software for the *Draadloze Slimme Meter Uitlezer*.
+This repository contains the software for the *Draadloze Slimme Meter Reader*.

 ![Completed](/images/DSMRlogger_Casing.jpg)